rajatbhagat/terraform-ansible-challenge/README.md

 # Ansible

-Before beginning ansible section, checkin python code to repo
+Before beginning ansible section
 1. Under ansible directory, create a role to:
-    1. Install python dependencies
-    1. Create a directory `/app/`
+    1. Configure the instance so that you are able to deploy and execute the programming challenge
-    1. Copy the python code in the directory.
+    1. Deploy and run the code in this directory to generate the output file: `outfile1`
-    1. Run the code and create the `data.json` in the `/app` directory
+    1. Print the contents of the `outfile1` onto the console
 1. Create a role to:
-    1. Read the file `data.json`
-    1. Take keyword to search as input
-    1. Search for the keyword in the `description` tag.
-If it matches perfectly or is a subtring of the word, then output the `title`.
+    1. Ping the instance created in the private subnet.
+    1. Ping the instance and dump the output on the console.
-1. Create a single playbook to execute the above mentioned tasks
+1. Create a single playbook to execute the above mentioned roles